canonical/microceph/docs/how-to/cluster-cfg.rst

    | # | KEY | VALUE |
    +---+-----+-------+

-For more explanations and implementation details refer to `explanation <../../explanation/cluster-cfg/>`_
+For more explanations and implementation details refer to :doc:`explanation <../explanation/cluster-cfg>`_